BLuckoo/surfs_up/README.md

 ### Overview of the Analysis

-The objective of this analysis is to provide a potential investor in a surf and ice-cream shop with temperature trends for the months of June and December for the years 2010 to 2017 in Oahu, which is on the North Shores.
+The objective of this analysis is to provide temperature trends for the months of June and December for the period of June 1st,2010 to June 30th, 2017 in Oahu on the North Shores for the purpose of potentially opening a surf and ice cream shop.

-The analysis will provide the investor with statistics for the dataset of temperatures for the months of June and December, so that he can determine the sustainability of the surf and ice-cream shop business.
+A statistical analysis of temperatures for the months of June and December will be provided so that the investor can determine the sustainability of the surf and ice cream shop.

 The data used for the analysis is stored in a SQLite database.
 SQLAlchemy is used for the code written using Python to communicate with the database.